kn0t3k/pe-randomizer/readme.md

 Long story short - PE timestamps can shine a bit of light on the malware and we might try to avoid that (for whatever reason).

 There are multiple timestamps, this utility reads/modifes the TimeDateStamp of the COFF File Header.

+## Getting Timestamp

+Use `--get-timestamp` to show the timestamp.

+## Setting Timestamp

-Use `--help` to show how the timestamp can be modified.
+Use `--set-timestamp <TIMESTAMP>` to set the timestamp to `<TIEMSTAMP>`.
+The timestamp has to be specified as a unsigned 32 bit integer epoch time.

+You can also se `--set-random-timestamp` to set the timestamp to a randomly generated value.

+# TODO

+* set/get more types of timestamps
+* set/get/explore other properties of the PE file (compiler, linker, section names, etc.)